Next Article: Summary of Strategic Analysis

 Supplier power addresses the relative strength of suppliers in the industry.
 A supplier with more power has a greater ability to bargain for and capture value in the exchange of value between them and the customer (your business).
 That is, the higher the supplier power the more control they have over prices (ability to drive up costs).
 If your business is not capable of passing the costs along to customers, then it lowers your profit margin and your competitive position in the market.
 Don’t think of the supplier analysis as examining a single supplier; rather, it involves the entire group of suppliers in the market.
 Supplier power is generally a product of the number of factors, including:

 - The number of suppliers in the market.

-- Note: If the suppliers are more concentrated the customer market(businesses) then they buyer has greater power. o The value proposition of any supplier’s goods.
+- Note: If the suppliers are more concentrated on the customer market(businesses) then the buyer has greater power. o The value proposition of any supplier’s goods.

 - Note: Certain suppliers may have a differentiated product with a higher value proposition)

 - Competitive advantage to any individual suppliers.

 - Note: Certain suppliers have competitive advantages that allow them to monopolize larger shares of a given market.
 Examples of competitive advantage include, intellectual property rights, lower cost structures, geographical location, established infrastructure, etc.)

 - Lack of substitute products on the market.